 (Above) McCormick Place Lakeside Center, south of the Loop.
-Image obtained from Choose Chicago.
+Photo provided by Choose Chicago.

 The original McCormick Place East is the obvious choice for an instant downtown casino that could raise millions in gaming tax dollars for the city as early as 2021.

 7-Sep-20 Now that the Windy Citys budget deficit has hit $1.2 billion, Mayor Lori Lightfoot is spinning the roulette wheel and pushing for the launch of a giant Chicago gambling casino.

 Mayor Lightfoot recently asked casino operators and real estate developers to submit plans on how they would build and run it.
 The request came after lawmakers in Springfield changed the casino tax structure and passed a pile of chips to the gaming industry.

 Desperate for gambling tax cash, the mayor also asked applicants to give thoughts on operating a temporary casino while a permanent one is under construction.